YongoDavid/DEMO-2024-SEPTEMBER/README.md

 SEP-04
 Another dayy , same grind.
-My pokemon project is not really going as planned , that that i get for copying and pasting code hahaha. i am deleting the pokemon project and starting afresh , wish me luck.
+My pokemon project is not really going as planned ,thats i get for copying and pasting code hahaha. i am deleting the pokemon project and starting afresh , wish me luck.

 SEP-05
-I am updating my linked in profile.
+I am updating my linked IN profile.
 I also restarted my pokemonapp project and its looking good now.
 Everything is working now , the search page is working and the lazy loading is also working as it should.
 The design looks very nice as well, i just have to touch a few more things and i should be ready to submit.